-Many of our stores are now open.
+Many of our stores and restaurants are now open.
 Our public spaces are also open for you to enjoy.

 Your safety is our number one priority, and we’ve been working hard to make sure that King’s Cross is as safe as possible for everyone who visits, lives or works here.
 Below you’ll find details of the safety measures that are in place, plus answers to questions that have been coming in via our social channels.

 You’ll find an information booth on King’s Boulevard at the station entrance and another at Granary Square where you can speak to a member of staff about any questions you might have.
 The booths will be manned from 9am-7pm, every day.

 Safety and social distancing

 New signage and ground markings will provide guidance and help everyone to keep a safe distance, whether in the public spaces or at shops and eateries.
 For your own and everyone’s safety, please respect the social distancing rules and look out for any one-way routes.
 The ‘red caps’ are our safety personnel.
 They will be there to welcome you and to provide guidance and assistance should you need it.